 - What channels will be used to communicate internally and externally?

-- How will the organization monitor and manage reputational issues, particularly
+- How will the organization monitor and manage reputational issues, mainly

 via social media?